jmcphers/k5hoa/content/dues.md

 }
 </script>

-The Kingsgate Five HOA dues for 2020 are $456 per year.
-Payment is due in full by April 30, 2020.
+The Kingsgate Five HOA dues for 2020 are $468 per year.
+Payment is due in full by March 31, 2021.
 You may choose to pay either online or via a mailed check.
 If you're unsure about the status of your account, [contact the HOA treasurer]({{< relref "contact.md" >}}).

 The HOA does not offer refunds; all transactions are final.